Why I'm not in love with my Rothy's Loafers or my Rothy's Sneakers

 Hi friends!
 I’ve recently purchased a pair of Rothy’s The Loafer and Rothy’s The Sneaker.
 I did not fall in love with them at first sight, and I’m still deciding on whether to return them or not.
 I was pretty sure that I would return my Rothy’s Sneakers, but they are the only pair of pink shoes I have, and you’ll never know when a pink shoe comes in handy!

 Immediately, you can see poor craftsmanship with the Rothy’s Sneaker.
 There’s visible gaps where the top of the Sneaker meets the white sole.
 And you can’t help but notice how similar the top of the Sneaker is when you compare it with the Loafer.
 It’s as if Rothy’s used the same blueprint to create the top of the Loafer, and then stop it midway to slap it onto a plastic sole.
 Maybe that’s why the Sneaker costs $125 when the Loafer goes for $165.
 Although the Sneaker is Rothy’s bulkiest shoe with apparently more material, it’s cheaper than the Loafer…

 The Sneaker costs $125 and the Loafer costs $165.
 Never pay full price for Rothy’s.
 Bloggers and influencers often get Rothy’s for free or for very cheap, using referral codes.
-Teachers also can get Rothy’s at a discount, and first-time buyers can use referral codes for $20 off.
+Teachers also can get Rothy’s at a discount.

 Rothy’s excel in packaging their shoes for delivery.
 Rothy’s come in a simple, elegant box and minimal packing materials.
 You can reuse the box in case you need to send your shoes back for returns or exchanges.